Phred on Your Head Show: Production

 The concept for Phred was developed in 1999 by Amy Friedman, the creative director of Noggin.
-She approached three animators—Tony Caio, Janine Cirincione, and Michael Ferraro—for help developing an idea for an animated host on Noggin.
+She approached three animators—Tony Caio, Janine Cirincione, and Michael Ferraro—to help her develop an idea for an animated host on Noggin.
 Three potential hosts were designed, and Noggin.com visitors were asked to vote for which one they liked the most.
 The winning design was "the Tattoo Dude," who was eventually renamed Phred.
 The character was designed by Tony Caio, who also drew most of Phred's poses for the show.
 Caio designed Phred as an amorphous "animated tattoo" who could appear on people's heads.
 He says he created Phred as an example of "the little person we all carry in our heads, especially when we're younger.
 I didn't see any need for hands and wanted to do something with the modern idea of tattoos.
 Phred's just one big old head on your head."

 Cirincione and Ferraro scanned the Phred designs into a computer, then used them to create a database where Phred's poses could be digitally manipulated like a puppet.
 They added a voice-activated element that matched sounds with lip movements, allowing Phred's speech to be animated in real time.

-The show was animated between two studios: MTV Animation, an animation branch of Nickelodeon's parent company Viacom, and Possible Worlds, a studio owned by Cirincione and Ferraro.
-Phred's theme song was written by Michael Ungar, a songwriter who also worked with Nickelodeon/Noggin on Stick Stickly and Girls v.
+The show's animation was handled by two studios: MTV Animation and Possible Worlds, a studio owned by Cirincione and Ferraro.
+Phred's theme song was written by Michael Ungar, a songwriter who later worked with Noggin on Girls v.
 Boys.
 The show's audio mixing and sound design were done by Broadway Sound, a studio in New York.

 The first season of Phred on Your Head Show contained 21 episodes, which were all animated over the course of six weeks in mid-1999.
 On February 1, 2000, Noggin renewed the show for a second season of 10 episodes.
 The second season's episodes were finished by September 2000.

 Broadcast

-The first episode of Phred on Your Head Show aired on Nickelodeon on June 6, 1999, at 12 p.m.
+The first episode of Phred on Your Head Show previewed on Nickelodeon on June 6, 1999, at 12 p.m.
 An encore showing aired on Noggin at 8 p.m. on the same day.
 Noggin aired reruns of the same episode throughout June, and it started airing the show regularly on Noggin on July 26, 1999.
 Until November 22, 1999, Noggin aired the show twice daily from 5-7 p.m. and from 8-10 p.m.

-Starting on March 27, 2000, Nickelodeon aired the show regularly on its main channel.
-The show was played on Nickelodeon as the lead-in to a programming block made to advertise Noggin, called "Noggins Up."
+On March 27, 2000, Nickelodeon introduced an early-morning block called "Noggins Up" (later renamed "Noggin on Nick") that aired shows from the Noggin channel starting at 6:30 a.m.
+Phred on Your Head was shown during this time slot (usually on Mondays and Fridays) until February 2001.

 On July 12, 2021, it was announced that the show would be made available on the streaming service Paramount+.
 The series has a page on Paramount+, but no episodes have been added as of 2022.